llmrb/llm/README.md

 Instead, it embraces a general-purpose, object-oriented design that prioritizes explicitness, composability, and clarity.
-Code should be easy to follow, test, and adapt. llm.rb is intentionally wary of "block spaghetti" and favors small, cooperating objects.
+Code should be easy to follow, test, and adapt.
+For that reason we favor small, cooperating objects over deeply nested blocks — a pattern that often emerges in DSL-heavy libraries.

-Every part of llm.rb is designed to be memory-safe, production-ready, and free from global state or non-standard dependencies.
-While inspired by ideas from other ecosystems (especially Python) it is not a port — it is a Ruby library written the Ruby way.
+Each part of llm.rb is designed to be conscious of memory, ready for production, and free from global state or non-standard dependencies.
+While inspired by ideas from other ecosystems (especially Python) it is not a port of any other library — it is a Ruby library written by Rubyists who value borrowing good ideas from other languages and ecosystems.

 ## License